-I’m pretty excited about what Lemire and Kindt are doing in recent happenings in VALIANT comics but before the current VALIANT universe one of, if not the the major player in the original universe from the ’90s, one Jim Shooter, was ousted and went on to create DEFIANT comics.
-Among those that went with him was David Lapham, an artist/writer who would go on to win Eisners for his independent work.
-Lapham would be the artist on the debut comic from DEFIANT, but before he did that, before anyone did anything we could put in our hands, we got Mongrel.
+In the mid-’90s Jim Shooter, once the editor-in-chief of Marvel Comics and later a founder of VALIANT comics created DEFIANT comics.
+Among those that went with him was David Lapham, an artist/writer who would go on to win Eisners for his independent work on his own Stray Bullets.
+Lapham would be the artist on the debut comic from DEFIANT, Warriors of Plasm, but before he did that, before anyone did anything at DEFIANT we could put in our hands and read, we got Mongrel.

 We never saw him again.